Yosemite's Tioga & Glacier Point Roads are closed due to snow. Click here for more TRAVEL ALERTS and information.

 Explore the rich history and activities at one of the park's historic hubs:

 • Discover the charm of the Wawona Hotel, a distinguished National Historic Landmark and one of California's original mountain resort hotels.
+The Wawona Hotel will be closed beginning December 2, 2024, for a comprehensive condition assessment by the National Park Service.
+There is currently no reopening date for the hotel.

 • Immerse yourself in the past at the Yosemite History Center, an impressive collection of historic buildings.
 While here, visitors can explore the exteriors of the buildings and learn about the park's history through engaging interpretive signage.